Free bus pass

 - you are an ex-service man or woman who has lost a leg

-You also need to scan and upload relevant documents.
-You can do this free at any library below:
+You can scan and upload your documents free at any library below:

 - Central library, Cambridge